Molecular, Cellular, and Biomedical Sciences (MCBS)

 This is an archived copy of the 2019-2020 catalog.
 To access the most recent version of the catalog, please visit http://catalog.unh.edu.

 Degree Offered: Ph.D.

 This program is offered in Durham.

-The Department of Molecular, Cellular, and Biomedical Sciences offers a doctor of philosophy degree in molecular and evolutionary systems biology.
+The Department of Molecular, Cellular, and Biomedical Sciences offers a Doctor of Philosophy (Ph.D.) degree in Molecular and Evolutionary Systems Biology (MESB).
 Graduate students in Molecular and Evolutionary Systems Biology are typically supported by teaching or research assistantships, as well as by competitive internal and external fellowship programs.
 For more information about the program, including admission and degree requirements, please contact the Department of Molecular, Cellular, and Biomedical Sciences at email@example.com.

 Distinctive Features of the Program